Ayokunle89/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4. Changing ownership of file Hello to betty.
 5. Creating an empty file.
 6. Adding executetable permission to the file hello
 7. GRANTING PERMISSION TO THE USER, GROUP AND OTHERS.
+8. Everybody can execute.